tldr-pages/tldr/pages/common/transmission-show.md

 > See also: `transmission`.
 > More information: <https://manned.org/transmission-show>.

-- Output a torrent's metadata:
+- Display metadata for a specific a torrent:

 `transmission-show {{path/to/file.torrent}}`